-This course will cover general and site-specific coding rules for determining the number of primary diagnoses in the presence of multiple tumors and/or histologic types.
+This course will cover general and Solid Tumor Rules and site-specific coding rules.
 It will also cover rules governing the abstracting and coding of hematopoietic and lymphoid neoplasms, including the use of the SEER Hematopoietic and Lymphoid Neoplasm Database.

-MCR 220 Cancer Registry Clinical I 2 cr.
+MCR 220 Cancer Registry Practicum